npmcomponent/manuelstofer-richardparker/Readme.md

 </form>
 ```

+In the example above the x-bind attribute is set to the path in the names in
-The possibility to output the current path is intended to be used for two way data bindings.
+the data object.
+This is intended to be used for two way data bindings.
+The value of the input field can easily be pushed back into the data object
+when it changed.

 ## Installation